Probate Q&A Series How can an executor in North Carolina regain access to estate property if co-heirs lock them out?

 • Issue a written demand for possession of estate property, specifying a deadline.

-• File a petition or motion in the probate case to enforce your demand (see N.C.
+• File a proceeding or action authorized by law to enforce your demand and recover estate property (see N.C.
 Gen. Stat. § 28A-13-3).

 • Ask for a preliminary injunction under Rule 65 if the property faces immediate risk.